 - Data Analysis & Visualisation in R: Online, runs over 3 days.
 This is a more advanced course covering programming, data wrangling and visualisation in R. It does not cover statistical tests but shows how statistical information can be visualised in plots.

 COURSE AIMS OF FOSSA

 The course aims to provide an introduction to a wide range of statistical tests used in the medical sciences, as well as the statistical software code needed to run them.
-Early modules assume no prior knowledge of statistics, but more advanced modules require students to demonstrate basic knowledge acquired from earlier modules (detailed below).
+Early modules assume no prior knowledge of statistics, but more advanced modules assume that the earlier modules have been completed.
 This course will use a variety of quantitative datasets from population health and veterinary science as it leads you from the basic theory through the execution and interpretation of the tests in the statistical software of your choice.